-Joseph Fielding McConkie was a professor of ancient scripture at Brigham Young University when this was published
+Joseph Fielding McConkie was professor of Ancient Scripture at Brigham Young University when this was published.

-According to holy writ, whenever the Lord has a people whom He acknowledges as His own, that acknowledgment comes in the form of a covenant.
+According to holy writ, whenever the Lord has a people that he acknowledges as his own, that acknowledgment comes in the form of a covenant.
 In our day we hear much about “making a commitment for Christ.”
 But it is covenants of which we speak, not commitments.
-The word commitments is not found in the scriptures.
-The word covenants is found a multitude of times.
+The word commitment is not found in the scriptures.
+The word covenant is found a multitude of times.
 A commitment is a personal pledge and may be quite serious, while a covenant is a two-way promise.
-God is its author and is the guarantor of its terms.
+God is its author and the guarantor of its terms.
 Angels are its witnesses.
 It is, in the realms of spiritual things, a legal and binding agreement between God and the individual.

 It is the concept of a covenant that binds all the books of the Bible and all the generations of faithful Saints together.
 The two divisions of the Bible, the Old Testament and New Testament, could have been more properly denominated the Old Covenant and New Covenant.
 The Bible story is like the popular historical novels of our day in which the saga of a family is traced from generation to generation.
 In order to study the Bible we divide its books into chapters and verses.
 We rarely get the whole thing pieced back together so that we see it as the epic family saga that it is.
 In so doing, we could be compared to people so busy collecting pebbles on the beach that they fail to see the ocean.